 Yeah, how’s that going?
 Let me guess, you can barely keep your eyes open after 10pm on a Friday night now, right?
 Bring on the sweatpants, popcorn, and Netflix – we’re too old for Zouk already.

 Friends?
 What are those?

-Back in uni, I remember always insisting on sitting next to my best friend, and then one day my teacher laughed and said that this friendship won’t last after college.
+Back in uni, I remember always insisting on sitting next to my best friend, and then one day my teacher laughed and said that now matter how hard we tried, this friendship won’t last after college.
 It was very hurtful (yes, I’m super-sensitive), but we made a promise to prove our teacher wrong.

 Fast forward to 8 years later – and I hate to say this – my teacher was right.
 We moved to different places after uni, got different jobs with different working hours, and while we do occasionally tag each other on memes on Facebook, we haven’t seen each other in years.
 It’s quite exhausting to make new friends too, because after a long day at work, you just can’t wait to get home, and then there’s your family and all that to attend to.

 What are some of the things you miss a lot about uni?
 Let us know.